 It brings together the families and friends of missing and murdered women to speak out and share their stories, and it focuses attention on the federal government and their lack of action on the tragedy of how so many Aboriginal women have fallen to violence. [ read more…]

 As you’ve probably heard by now Motion M312 was defeated in Parliament yesterday by a vote of 91 in favour; 203 against.
-I have to say I was really relieved that it was a sizable majority of MP’s that made it clear that this motion will not be approved.
-However, I am disappointed to see that 10 Ministers voted for the motion, including the Minister for the Status of Women, Rona Ambrose. [ read more…]
+I have to say I was really relieved that it was a sizable majority of MP’s that made it clear that this motion will not be approved. [ read more…]

 As a graduate student of Carleton University studying in the Master of Political Management program, I was very fortunate to have had the opportunity to work with Libby and her staff during the internship component of my graduate degree.
 For ten weeks, I was immersed in life on Parliament Hill, joining Libby in her daily duties as a Member of Parliament. [ read more…]